Field notes · Refusals

 The short answer

 Streaks, counts, and scores borrow motivation by manufacturing guilt; they turn a tool into a scoreboard of you.
-Naya refuses them on purpose — returning should never cost you a penalty for having been away.
+Naya refuses them on purpose: returning should never cost you a penalty for having been away.

+That mechanic is one of the simplest in software.
 Do the thing today.
 Do it again tomorrow.
 Keep the number alive.
+For some products, that may be useful.

 For Naya, it would be a violation of the product.